 Health Records & Immunization Requirements

-Providence College is required by law to keep certain medical information on file for all full-time students.
+Providence College is required by law to keep certain medical information on file for all full-time undergraduate students.
 Students need to submit the information only once, before their first year.
 Returning students do not need to resubmit health records or immunization information.

 This report will become part of your confidential medical record and is critical to your care.
 Please complete it accurately and completely.
 Failure to meet any of these requirements will result in a Health Services hold being placed on your account, which prohibits you from registering/reinstating at the college.

-Providence College and the Rhode Island Department of Health require that all new, full time undergraduate students (residential and commuter) provide the following medical information to the Providence College Student Health Center by July 15, 2024.
 College students, depending on living conditions and habits, may be at increased risk of developing meningitis.
 Providence College, along with the Centers for Disease Control, RIDOH, and the American College Health Association, strongly encourages you to discuss this information with your health care provider and record the required proof of immunization for the meningococcal vaccine on your health record form.

 1. Health History Questionnaire